Updated: Oct 17

-As parents and families begin noticing the signs, it’s common to look for treatments and ways for managing symptoms.
+As parents and families begin noticing the signs, it’s common to look for treatments and ways to manage symptoms.
 The most common being medication and behavioral therapy.
 However, one thing that doesn’t get enough attention is diet.
 By following a proper nutrition plan, parents can help their children control symptoms of attention deficit.
-Below is a list of some of the key food items parents you should d look to incorporate into their children’s diet as well as avoid.
+Below is a list of some of the key food items parents should look to incorporate into their children’s diet and avoid.

 ITEMS TO AVOID:

-Overall most people should be limiting simple carbohydrates, like candy, corn syrup, honey, sugar, and products made from white flour, white rice, and potatoes without the skin.
-This may be even more important for children with ADHD.
+Overall, most people should limit simple carbohydrates, like candy, corn syrup, honey, sugar, and products made from white flour, white rice, and potatoes without the skin.
+Limiting these foods may be even more critical for children with ADHD.
 Several studies suggest that some children who have ADHD are “turned on” by copious amounts of sugar.
 One study concluded that the more sugar hyperactive children consumed, the more destructive and restless they became.
-And another study conducted at Yale University indicated that high-sugar diets can increase inattention in some kids.
+Another study conducted at Yale University indicated that high-sugar diets can increase inattention in some kids.

 So, what can you do?
 For starters, try to avoid things like “fruit” drinks that are higher in sugar than 100% fruit juice.
-Also read food labels carefully looking for hidden sugars like high-fructose corn sweetener, dehydrates can juice, dextrin, dextrose, maltodextrin, sucrose, molasses, and malt syrup.
+Also, read food labels carefully, looking for hidden sugars like high-fructose corn sweetener, dehydrated can juice, dextrin, dextrose, maltodextrin, sucrose, molasses, and malt syrup.

 Several studies suggest that some children with ADHD are adversely affected by food additives.
-One of which recently published in The Lancet indicates that artificial food coloring and flavors, as well as the preservative sodium benzoate, make some kids without ADHD hyperactive.
-As much as we enjoyed them growing up, this means saying good bye to cereals like Fruit Loops and Lucky Charms, and replacing them with healthier low sugar options like Cheerios.
-Parents should also swap out soft drinks and fruit punches, which often have artificial color and flavors, with 100% fruit juice.
+One recently published study in The Lancet indicates that artificial food coloring, flavors, and preservative sodium benzoate make some kids without ADHD hyperactive.
+As much as we enjoyed them growing up, this means saying goodbye to cereals like Fruit Loops and Lucky Charms and replacing them with healthier, low-sugar options like Cheerios.
+Parents should also swap out soft drinks and fruit punches, which often have artificial colors and flavors, with 100% fruit juice.

 Not all healthy foods are created equal and, in some cases, can be considered an allergen.
 If your child is sensitive to such allergens, they may affect their brain functions and trigger hyperactivity or inattentiveness.
 Below is a list of the top eight food allergens.
-While it may unnecessary to eliminate these foods all together, tracking connections between food and behavior will help identify foods that need to be eliminated.
+While eliminating these foods altogether may be unnecessary, tracking connections between food and behavior will help identify foods that should be avoided.

 ITEMS TO INCLUDE:

 Without protein, the body can experience surges in blood sugar, which can increase hyperactivity.
-Protein rich foods are also used by the body to make neurotransmitters, the chemicals released by brain cells to communicate with each other.
-Foods rich in protein including lean beef, pork, poultry, fish, eggs, beans, nuts, soy, and low-fat dairy products can have beneficial effects on ADHD symptoms.
+Protein-rich foods are also used by the body to make neurotransmitters, the chemicals released by brain cells to communicate with each other.
+Foods rich in protein, including lean beef, pork, poultry, fish, eggs, beans, nuts, soy, and low-fat dairy products, can benefit ADHD symptoms.